department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/form templates and DD.md

 #### Bank account information card
 The direct deposit information will live in the bank account information card.
 The card will have a short description on what the information below means, *“This is the bank account information we have on file for you.
 This is where we’ll send your payments.”*
 Under the description, the information will be displayed in the component similar to the [address block component.](https://design.va.gov/components/address-block)
 Mask the routing and account number but leave the 4 last digits.
 This masking is for security purposes.
-This information is uneditable until the user clicks the edit button.
+This information is uneditable until the user clicks the call to action button below.

 #### Call to action